 Guess the scheme...
 Did you manage to identify the Mystery Scheme that was pictured in the last edition?
-It's pictured again here.
+It's pictured again here, on the top left.
 Answer: It was Talbot House.
 Why not get to know some of its residents by going over there and joining in with some of the organized activities there?

-Now try this edition's Mystery Scheme: can you guess the name of the Independent Living Scheme pictured here?
+Now try this edition's Mystery Scheme: can you identify the Independent Living Scheme pictured here, second on the left?
 Maybe you know someone who lives there - or you could go over to join in with their activities and get to know them...?